-If there is any individually identifiable information about you in MIB's database, it will only be used by a member life or health insurance company to detect and deter insurance fraud or abuse, as described above, or to perform compliance activities or quality functions.
+If there is any individually identifiable information about you in MIB's Underwriting Services database, it will only be used by a member life or health insurance company to detect and deter insurance fraud or abuse, as described above, or to perform compliance activities or quality functions.

 MIB and its member companies are firmly committed to adopting and maintaining procedures that maximize the accuracy, timeliness, and completeness of reports made to MIB.

 MIB firmly believes that every consumer should be entitled to know the contents of his or her Consumer File maintained by MIB and to correct any inaccurate or incomplete information that is included in the record.
 Therefore, you may obtain a free copy of your MIB Consumer File (if any).
 For more information on how to request a copy of your MIB Consumer File from MIB, please visit: http://www.mib.com/request_your_record.html.
 For your protection, MIB will collect your full name (including any past names or aliases you might have used), gender, mailing address, telephone number, date of birth, place of birth, occupation and social security number (or Social Identification Number for Canadian residents) before providing your file to you.
-This information will be collected and maintained securely by MIB and will be used solely to process your request.
+This information will be collected and maintained securely by MIB and will be used solely to process your request for a copy of your MIB Consuer File.
 Specifically, the personal information that you provide to MIB will be used only to verify your identity (which may include the use of a third-party identity verification service), to conduct an accurate search of MIB's master data file and to make a reasonable effort to confirm that the search results (if any) actually relate to you.

 If you believe that your MIB Consumer File is inaccurate or incomplete, you may contact the MIB Disclosure Office and request a reinvestigation with the MIB member that reported the information about you to MIB.
 For more information on how to request a reinvestigation, please visit: http://www.mib.com/how_to_dispute_your_consumer_file.html.
-In order to initiate a reinvestigation, MIB will collect your full name, address, date of birth, place of birth, the last four digits of your Social Security Number or Social Identification Number (Canada), as well as a description of the information in dispute and the specific reasons why you believe the information is inaccurate or incomplete.
+In order to initiate a reinvestigation, MIB will collect your full name, address, date of birth, place of birth, your Social Security Number or Social Identification Number (Canada), as well as a description of the information in dispute and the specific reasons why you believe the information is inaccurate or incomplete.
 This information will be collected and maintained securely by MIB and will be used solely to process your request for a reinvestigation.

 In addition to MIB's use of codes, MIB implements and enforces robust security standards and policies through its Enterprise Security Program that are designed to protect the security, integrity and confidentiality of any individually identifiable information.